Qidong-Liu/TriATNE/README.md

 ## Basic usage
 ### Classification
-We take the Citeseer dataset as an exampleand show how to perform classification tasks for TriGAN:
+We take the Citeseer dataset as an exampleand show how to perform classification tasks for TriATNE:

 (1) Modify the following parameters in settings.py:
 >TRAIN_INPUT_FILENAME = '/data/Citeseer_input.txt'